rfangit/rfangit.github.io/_posts/2025-04-01-info_cascades.md

 ## Information Theory Basics

-This section is a quick introduction to information theory concepts for non-experts.
-Feel free to skip if you are already familiar, although some of this formulation may make it easier to understand the latter portions.
+This section is an introduction to information theory concepts for non-experts.
+Those who are already familiar with information theory can skip ahead to the next section.

 To communicate through our channel, we can choose an input signal $X(t)$, which in our cascade will generate curves $Y(t), Z(t)$.
 An observer watching the behavior of $Y(t), Z(t)$ can identify characteristics of the chosen input $X(t)$ and receive information.

-This idea is formalized in information theory by the following formula for mutual information between a pair of variables $X, Y$.
+This idea is formalized in information theory by the mutual information between a pair of variables $X, Y$, given by the following formula

 $$
 I(X; Y) = H(Y) - H(Y|X)